Here’s the second half of my guide to book writing —

 Here’s the nitty-gritty of how I get to ‘The End’:

 - Get an idea.
-You might be reading a news article, or a another novel, watching a film, or daydreaming a ‘what if’ and it gets you — this is a good book idea.
+You might be reading a news article, or a another novel, watching a film, or daydreaming a ‘what if’ and it gets you — A inspiration springs into your mind — and you know, this is a good book idea.

 - What kind of book?
 If you want to explore organic farming, is this a non-fiction investigation?
 A ‘how to’?
 A novel set on an organic farm?
 Figure out what first drew you in — that’s your passion.